luciusssss/mc2_corpus/README.md

 We present MC^2, a **M**ultilingual **C**orpus of **M**inority Languages in **C**hina, which is the largest open-source corpus so far.
 This corpus encompasses four languages, namely Tibetan, Uyghur, Kazakh written in the Kazakh Arabic script, and Mongolian written in the traditional Mongolian script.

+Our preprint is now on [Arxiv](https://arxiv.org/abs/2311.08348).

 ## Languages and Sizes

-There are four minority languages in dataset, and we report the dataset sizes below:
+There are four minority languages in the dataset, and we report the dataset sizes below:

 |                             | MC^2 (crawl) | MC^2 (full) |
 | --------------------------- | ------------ | ----------- |